symfony/symfony/.github/PULL_REQUEST_TEMPLATE.md

 | Doc PR        | symfony/symfony-docs#... <!-- required for new features -->
 <!--
 Replace this notice by a short README for your feature/bugfix.
-This will help people understand your PR and can be used as a start for the documentation.
+This will help people to understand your PR and can be used as a start for the documentation.

 Additionally (see https://symfony.com/releases):
  - Always add tests and ensure they pass.